-All listeners currently active for this protocol type are configured to accept only encrypted connections.
+All listeners currently active for this protocol type are configured to accept only encrypted connections (Green checkmark). -- --

-Some or all listeners currently active for this protocol type are configured to allow unencrypted connections.
+Not Secure Some or all listeners currently active for this protocol type are configured to allow unencrypted connections (Red exclamation mark).
 Disabled There are no listeners currently active on the server for this protocol.
+(Gray no entry symbol)